Mathys Tel: Bayern Munich

 On 2 September 2023, he scored a late winner in a 2–1 away victory over Borussia Mönchengladbach, which ended a five-match winless streak against them.
 On 20 September, he scored his first Champions League goal in the second minute of stoppage time to secure a 4–3 win over Manchester United.
 On 3 October, he scored the winning goal in a 2–1 away victory over Copenhagen in his second consecutive Champions League match of the season.
 On 6 March 2024, he extended his contract at the club until 2029.
+He struggled for game time under coach Vincent Kompany at Bayern, making just two Bundesliga starts.

-2024–25: Limited playtime and loan to Tottenham Hotspur
+Tottenham Hotspur

-Tel struggled for game time under coach Vincent Kompany at Bayern, making just two Bundesliga starts.
-On 3 February 2025, he was loaned to Premier League club Tottenham Hotspur for the remainder of the 2024–25 season, with an option of a permanent transfer for a reported fee of £50m in summer.
+On 3 February 2025, Tel was loaned to Premier League club Tottenham Hotspur for the remainder of the 2024–25 season, with an option of a permanent transfer for in summer.
 On 9 February, he scored his first goal for Tottenham in the stoppage time of a 2–1 away defeat against Aston Villa in the FA Cup.
 Two months later, on 6 April, he netted his maiden Premier League goal from a penalty in a 3–1 victory over Southampton.
-Tel also made 5 appearances for Tottenham in the 2024–25 UEFA Europa League and helped them win the competition, breaking a 17-year trophy drought for the club.
+Tel also made five appearances for Tottenham in the 2024–25 UEFA Europa League and helped them win the competition, breaking a 17-year trophy drought for the club.
+On 15 June, Tottenham confirmed the permanent signing of Tel, on a deal running until 2031, for a reported fee of £30 million.